 In October 2010 the temporary cessation of depreciation on a 16 MW unit began and the temporary cessation of depreciation on a 7.59 MW unit began in March 2011.
 The 16 MW unit was taken out of service due to an overspeed failure and placed back in service in July 2011.
 The 7.59 MW unit was taken out of service due to a major mechanical failure.
-The cost of the refurbishment for the 16 MW unit was covered by the Company's insurance policy subject to the deductible (see 'Insurance - Terms & Coverage' in the "Business Risks" section of the MD&A for greater detail).
+The cost of the refurbishment for the 16 MW unit was covered by the Company's insurance policy subject to the deductible (see 'Insurance - Terms & Coverage' in the "Business Risks" section of this MD&A for further details).

 In accordance with the Licences when an asset is impaired or disposed of, within the original estimated useful life, the cost of the asset is reduced and the net book value is charged to accumulated depreciation.
-This treatment is in accordance with rate regulated accounting and differs from the accounting principles generally accepted in the United States ("US GAAP") treatment of a loss being recognized on the statement of earnings.
+This treatment is in accordance with the rate regulation standard under US GAAP and differs from non-regulatory treatment of a loss being recognized on the statement of earnings.
 The amount charged to accumulated depreciation is net of any proceeds received in conjunction with the disposal of the asset.
 Proceeds can be funds received for sale of the asset, sale of parts or insurance proceeds.
-The amount within accumulated depreciation will be depreciated over the remaining life of the asset once the unit is returned to service.
+The amount within accumulated depreciation is to be depreciated as per the remaining life of the asset based on the original life when the unit was initially placed into service.

-In the case of the 16 MW unit, as required by the Licences, insurance proceeds have been applied to accumulated depreciation the costs associated with the refurbishment of the asset were capitalized.
-The Company analyzed the cost effectiveness of refurbishing the damaged 7.59 MW unit.
-The analysis, which was completed in February 2012, concluded that refurbishment would not be cost effective.
-The ERA has been provided with the results of the Company's assessment in order to approve the retirement of the unit (see Note 5 of the "Notes to Interim Financial Statements" for further detail).
+In the case of the 16 MW unit, as required by the T&D Licence, insurance proceeds have been applied to accumulated depreciation.
+The costs associated with the refurbishment of the asset were capitalized.
+The damaged 7.59 MW unit was retired in the Second Quarter 2012 in accordance with the Company's Generation Licence (see Note 5 of the "Notes to Interim Consolidated Financial Statements" for further details).